Spatial reference system: Types of systems

 A standardized cartesian coordinate system that models the surface of Earth (or more commonly, a large region thereof) as a plane, measuring locations from an arbitrary origin point along x and y axes more or less aligned with the cardinal directions.
-Each of these systems is based on a particular Map projection to create a planar surface from the curved Earth surface.
-These are generally defined and used strategically to minimize the distortions inherent to projections.
+Each of these systems is based on a particular map projection to create a planar surface from the curved Earth surface.
+Such SRSs are generally defined and used strategically in their target regions to minimize the distortions inherent to projections for specific use cases.
 Common examples include the Universal transverse mercator (UTM) and national systems such as the British National Grid, and State Plane Coordinate System (SPCS).